Author name: Brianna Eisman

 Music and summer go hand in hand, so why not create a summer playlist collage in your bullet journal?
 Gather your favorite songs that evoke those summer vibes, print out their album covers or write their titles in colorful fonts, and create a collage that you can refer back to whenever you need a little musical pick-me-up.
 These music inspired bujo spreads are a great resource for any time of year, not just summer!

 You may also notice that many of these artists use Tombow Dual Brush Pens, and I do too.
 They really are such great multi-functional marker pens, especially if you’re new to bullet journaling.
 They have two tips, come in many colors, and so far none of mine have dried out in the 6+ months I’ve owned them.
+They also don’t bleed through to the next page!

 summer road trip music bujo bullet journal ideas page